-The gross proceeds of the Firm Shares shall be approximately [₱3,507.5] million, assuming a final Offer Price of ₱[12.50].
-The net proceeds from the Firm Shares, after deducting from the gross proceeds the total issue management, underwriting and selling fees, taxes and other related fees and out-of-pocket expenses, is estimated to be approximately ₱[3,336.2] million.
+The gross proceeds of the Offer Shares shall be approximately ₱3,367.2 million, assuming a final Offer Price of ₱12.00.
+The net proceeds from the Offer Shares, after deducting from the gross proceeds the total issue management, underwriting and selling fees, taxes and other related fees and out-of-pocket expenses, is estimated to be approximately ₱3,202.4 million.
 The net proceeds of the Offer shall be used primarily to fund the Bank's lending activities, acquisition of investment securities, and finance capital expenditure requirements in connection with the upgrading of its ATM fleet and its core banking system.
-Assuming full exercise of the Overallotment Option, the gross proceeds and estimated net proceeds (assuming a final Offer Price of ₱[12.50]) will be approximately ₱[526.1] million and ₱[501.9] million, respectively.
-The Issuer will not receive any proceeds from the sale of the Option Shares by the Selling Shareholders.

-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners will underwrite, on a firm commitment basis, the Firm Shares, to the extent of their respective underwriting commitments set out under the section "Plan of Distribution" in this Preliminary Prospectus.
-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners will receive an underwriting fee of up to [2.25%] of the gross proceeds from the sale of the Offer Shares.
-The underwriting fee does not include the commissions and fees to be paid to the duly licensed securities brokers who are trading participants of The Philippine Stock Exchange, Inc. ("PSE"; the trading participants, "PSE Trading Participants") as selling agents ("Selling Agents").
-The PSE Trading Participants shall be entitled to a selling fee of [1.0%] inclusive of VAT of the Trading Participants and Retail Offer Shares taken up and purchased by the relevant PSE Trading Participant..
-See "Plan of Distribution" for further information on the distribution of the Firm Shares and the underwriting commitment and see "Use of Proceeds" for further details on the underwriting fee and PSE Trading Participants fee.
+The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners will underwrite, on a firm commitment basis, the Offer Shares, to the extent of their respective underwriting commitments set out under the section "Plan of Distribution" in this Prospectus.
+The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners will receive an underwriting fee of up to 2.25% of the gross proceeds from the sale of the Offer Shares attributed to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners will receive an underwriting fee of up to 2.25% of the gross proceeds from the sale of the Offer Shares attributed to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners.
+The commissions and fees of the Bank as selling agent shall be deducted from the underwriting fee.
+The underwriting fee does not include the commissions and fees to be paid to the duly licensed securities brokers who are trading participants of The Philippine Stock Exchange, Inc. ("PSE"; the trading participants, "PSE Trading Participants").
+The PSE Trading Participants shall be entitled to a selling fee of 1.0% inclusive of VAT of the Trading Participants and Retail Offer Shares taken up and purchased by the relevant PSE Trading Participant.
+See "Plan of Distribution" for further information on the distribution of the Offer Shares and the underwriting commitment and see "Use of Proceeds" for further details on the underwriting fee and PSE Trading Participants fee.

-Up to [56,120,600] Offer Shares (or 20% of the Firm Shares) are being offered in the Philippines through the PSE Trading Participants and up to [28,060,300] (or 10% of the Firm Shares) are being offered in the Philippines to local small investors ("LSI") under the Local Small Investors Program of the PSE (such shares, the "Trading Participants and Retail Offer Shares", and such offer of Trading Participants and Retail Offer Shares, the "Trading Participants and Retail Offer").
+56,120,600 Offer Shares (or 20% of the Offer Shares) are being offered in the Philippines through the PSE Trading Participants and 28,060,300 (or 10% of the Offer Shares) are being offered in the Philippines to local small investors ("LSI") under the Local Small Investors Program of the PSE (such shares, the "Trading Participants and Retail Offer Shares", and such offer of Trading Participants and Retail Offer Shares").

-At least [196,421,900] Offer Shares, or 70% of the Firm Shares (the "Institutional Offer Shares") are being offered to Qualified Institutional Buyers ("QIBs") and other investors in the Philippines, by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+At least 196,421,900 Offer Shares, or 70% of the Offer Shares (the "Institutional Offer Shares") are being offered to Qualified Institutional Buyers ("QIBs") and other investors in the Philippines, by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.

-The Firm Shares will represent approximately 20.0% of the issued and outstanding capital stock of the Bank, and assuming full exercise of the Overallotment Option, the Offer Shares will represent [23.0]% of the Issuer's issued and outstanding capital stock.
-See "Dilution" for a summary of shareholdings before and after the completion of the Offer beginning on page 90.
-Upon completion of the Offer and assuming full exercise of the Overallotment Option, [25.9%] (inclusive of [3.7%] held by other public shareholders existing before this Offer) of BankCom's issued and outstanding capital stock will be held by the public.
+The Offer Shares will represent approximately 20.0% of the issued and outstanding capital stock of the Bank, and upon completion of the Offer, the Company's public ownership will be 22.9% (inclusive of 3.7% held by other public shareholders existing before this Offer) of the Issuer's issued and outstanding capital stock.
+See "Dilution" for a summary of shareholdings before and after the completion of the Offer beginning on page 95.
+Upon completion of the Offer and assuming full purchase by SMC Equivest of the Stabilization Shares from the stabilization activities, 21.34% of BankCom's issued and outstanding capital stock will be held by the public.